zaid9696/freelanceland-frontend/README.md

 - Saving bundles to favourites and sharing it to social media
 - The app is responsive
 - Search bunldes with search bar
+- Auto detect of your country and timezone using [ipgeolocation](https://ipgeolocation.io/)